Harold Mayot: 2024: Italian Open debut, top 200

-2025: First Masters win
+2025: First ATP 1000 win

-In April, Mayot won his first Masters 1000 match in Madrid, entering the main draw as a qualifier.
+In April, Mayot won his first ATP 1000 match in Madrid, entering the main draw as a qualifier.
 In the first round, he defeated fellow countryman Corentin Moutet.
-He lost in the second round to Francisco Cerundolo.
+He lost in the second round to Francisco Cerúndolo.

 In July, Mayot reached the final in both the single and doubles tournament at the Zug Open, partnering with Geoffrey Blancaneaux in doubles.
 He lost to Lukáš Klein in the single final.
 The doubles final was cancelled because of weather.

 In October, Mayot reached his seventh career Challenger final at the Suzhou Open, losing to top seed Yoshihito Nishioka in the final.

+2026: Back-to-back Challenger finals

+In September, Mayot reached back-to-back Challenger finals, first at the Open de Rennes, where he lost in the final to Sascha Gueymard Wayenburg.
+The following week, he reached the final at the Saint-Tropez Open, losing to top seed Titouan Droguet in the final.
+He returned in the top 200 as a result.